dimaryaz/jdmtool/README.md

     - Jeppesen Skybound G2 USB Adapter (USB ID `0e39:1250`), or
     - Garmin USB Aviation Data Card Programmer (USB ID `091e:0500` / `091e:1300`)
   - Requires a NavData card (16MB WAAS, 8MB, 6MB, 4MB, 3MB, 2MB)
+- All database types for Garmin G1000, G900X, G950, GTN650, Aera660, Aera760, G3X Touch
+  - Electronic Charts support is somewhat experimental; see [more info here](ElectronicCharts.md).
 - NavData and Obstacles for Avidyne IFD 400 Series
 - NavData for Avidyne EX5000
-- (Very experimental) Garmin G1000 support
-  - If you try it, please [file a bug](https://github.com/dimaryaz/jdmtool/issues/) to report your results - even just to say "it worked".
-  - Services other than Electronic Charts should produce byte-for-byte identical results to JDM, and are expected to work.
-  - Electronic Charts _may_ work, but are completely untested!
-See [more info here](ElectronicCharts.md).

 It is mainly tested on Linux, but should work on OS X and Windows.

 ## Installing

-You may want to create a Python virtual environment using e.g. [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/).

 Install the latest `jdmtool` release: